Coherent-state constellations and polar codes for thermal Gaussian channels: Introduction

 \section{Introduction}

+Optical communication channels such as glass fibers are the workhorses of state-of-the-art communication networks, and they are also of particular importance in quantum communication theory.
+First, in our quest to squeeze ever more data through existing communication infrastructure, we are gradually reaching the realm of quantum effects and hence need to consider their influence on data transmission.
+Second, optical channels are the most promising candidate to establish quantum links between distant locations and possibly a quantum internet.
+Hence developing communication schemes for such noisy quantum channels is of central importance in quantum information.

-The quantum effects of noise in electromagnetic systems are well-modelled by linear coupling of the field modes to additional Bosonic fields by quadratic Hamiltonians.
-This leads to the class of Gaussian channels, whose action can be described by linear operations in phase space~\cite{holevo2001evaluating,cerf_gaussian_2007}.
+The quantum effects of noise in such electromagnetic systems are well modeled by linear coupling of the field modes to additional Bosonic fields by quadratic Hamiltonians.
+This leads to the class of Gaussian channels, whose action can be described by linear operations in phase space~\cite{holevo_evaluating_2001,cerf_gaussian_2007}.
 Mixing of a single mode with thermal noise is a particularly relevant Gaussian channel, called the thermal channel.
-The ultimate capacity for transmitting classical information over thermal channels, and indeed any phase-insensitve channel, has been recently established in~\cite{giovannetti2013ultimate}.
+The ultimate capacity for transmitting classical information over thermal channels, and indeed any phase-insensitive channel, has been recently established in~\cite{giovannetti_ultimate_2014}.
 Less is rigorously established about their quantum capacity, but it is widely believed to be given by the regularized coherent information~\cite{cerf_gaussian_2007}.
-Restricting attention to Gaussian inputs, the most practically-relevant case of states defined by their first and second moments, \cite{holevo2001evaluating} showed that thermal states with ever larger mean photon number optimize the coherent information.
-For degradable channels, e.g.\ pure loss channels in which the thermal noise of the channel is at zero temperature, Gaussian inputs to the coherent information are in fact optimal~\cite{wolf_quantum_2007}.
+Restricting attention to Gaussian inputs, the most practically relevant case of states defined by their first and second moments, \cite{holevo_evaluating_2001} showed that thermal states with ever larger mean photon number optimize the coherent information.
+For degradable channels, e.g.\ pure loss channels in which the thermal noise of the channel is at zero temperature, Gaussian inputs to the coherent information are in fact optimal, that is, they maximize the coherent information~\cite{wolf_quantum_2007}.